 Some bloggers and magazines use footnotes or endnotes, as seen in this example from AdAsia Magazine.
 But often, this kind of citation is seen as old-fashioned.

-While this detailed process is favoured in academic circles, there’s no need to be this formal in your SaaS marketing collateral.
+While this detailed process is favored in academic circles, there’s no need to be this formal in your SaaS marketing collateral.
 Keep it simple when citing sources in your white papers.